Ecconia/FusePort/Features.md

 ## Feedback:
 - Each string has one MessageKey "bla.bla.blub"
-- MessageKey-Tree can have values for knots, which can be overwritten by lower knots, or leafes
 - Internal languages will be stored to data-folder if not present and also loaded from the data-folder

 ## Request: